Graduates of the Department of the History of Medicine (1990-present)

 PhD Candidate, Department of History, University of Illinois, Champaign-Urbana.
 Brian’s graduate advisor was Marta Hanson and his MA thesis was titled “Paratextual Advantages of Versified Pulse Texts: The Theory and Practice of Wang Shuhe’s Rhymed Verses of Pulse-diagnostics in Chinese Medical History, 11th-17th centuries.”

-Post-doctoral Fellow for the Expository Writing Program, Johns Hopkins University.
-James's graduate advisor was Marta Hanson and his PhD thesis was titled "Koreans Building a New World: Eastern Medicine Renaissance in the Context of Japanese Rule, 1910-1945."
+Research Fellow (National Research Foundation of Korea), Kyung Hee University.
+James’s graduate advisor was Marta Hanson and his PhD thesis was titled “Koreans Building a New World: Eastern Medicine Renaissance in the Context of Japanese Rule, 1910-1945.”

 Post-doctoral Research Associate, Global Health Program, Princeton University.
 Heidi’s graduate advisor was Jeremy Greene and her PhD thesis was titled “Developing to Scale: Appropriate Technology and the Making of Global Health.”

 Fellow in the History of Medicine, Cedars-Sinai.
 Kirsten’s graduate advisor was Randall Packard and her PhD thesis was titled “Nothing but Nets: The History of Insecticide-Treated Nets in Africa, 1980s-Present.”

 Visiting Assistant Professor and Fellow in the Writing Program, Haverford College.
 Eli’s graduate advisor was Graham Mooney and his PhD thesis was titled “Between Hospital and Home: English Convalescent Care from Nightingale to the National Health Service.”